drankinatty/ternary_st/README.md

 Copyright David C. Rankin, J.D.,P.E.
 2017

-Licensed Under GPLv2 availabe here
+Licensed Under GPLv2 available here

 https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

 A *ternary search tree (tst)* is a binary search tree (bst) with an additional node pointer.

-There is a relative dearth of information available about ternary trees, and specifially, proper node-rotation when a node is deleted from the tree.
+There is a relative dearth of information available about ternary trees, and specifically, proper node-rotation when a node is deleted from the tree.
 The only examples for a node-delete found are simple deletes that leave the tree dirty by leaving a node, with or without siblings, but having no valid middle (or equal) pointer.
 The following code, written as part of a text-editor word-completion implementation, provides a proper delete with rotation of the low or high node in place of the deleted node.

 *Ternary Search Tree Intro*

 With a binary search tree each node contains a *left* and *right* node-pointer so a binary choice controls traversal.
 Either a *greater than* or *less than* choice.
 As the result of a comparison between the node-data and a reference either the left or right node-pointer is used to further descend.

 A ternary search tree adds a third (or middle) node.
 While you can still use the `left-middle-right` notation, ternary trees use a `low-equal-high` pointer verbiage.
 With each node holding a *key ID*, the node pointers for this code uses a `lokid`, `eqkid`, and `hikid` pointer naming convention.
-If the difference between a refernence and the node key is negative (lower than), the `lokid` node is traversed, if they are equal, the `eqkid` node is followed or `hikid` is followed.
+If the difference between a reference and the node key is negative (lower than), the `lokid` node is traversed, if they are equal, the `eqkid` node is followed or `hikid` is followed.
 The addition of the `equal` pointer and storage of character data as the `node->key` makes the ternary search tree optimal for string and prefix searching.

 *Tree-node Used In This Code*

-In addition to the `node->key`, the node used in this example adds a *reference count* (a `node->refcnt`) to the node data to track the number of occurrances for each word it holds.
+In addition to the `node->key`, the node used in this example adds a *reference count* (a `node->refcnt`) to the node data to track the number of occurrences for each word it holds.
 So for example, if using the tree to track the words in an editor buffer (where there may be multiple occurrences of 'the' or other common words), the node holding 'the' is not deleted, until no other occurrences remain (i.e. the `node->refcnt` is zero).

 Each individual node has the following form: